Dos and Don’ts Of Profile Pictures For Men

-First impressions are everything, especially on the internet.
-The right profile picture will determine whether a potential partner is going to take the time to look into you, or pass you up completely.
+First impressions are everything when looking for love or a relationship, especially on the internet.
+The right profile picture will determine whether a potential partner is going to take the time to look at your profile or pass you up completely.

 Sitting around with my mom or girlfriends as we swipe through Tinder is an interesting social experiment on first impressions.
 We seem to “ugh” at the same photos, and “awww” at the same photos, suggesting the existence of a universal do/don’t protocol when it comes to profile pictures.